 • The project must be a collaboration with one or more of the following:

-• Additional Australian university, which may be based in Queensland or another State or Territory.
+• Another ADSUN university, which may be based in Queensland or another State or Territory

 • The intent is to support the technology up to a readiness level appropriate for further development into a capability by a larger party (Federal funding scheme/Defence prime).
 Therefore, the project must have a clear plan for transition to capability beyond the 12-month project.